Hwang In-youp: 2020–present: Rising popularity

-In 2022, Hwang's agency announced that he will be holding the 2022 "HWANG IN YOUP 1st Fan Meeting Tour" starting in South Korea.
-He held fan meetings in five countries, including Singapore, Indonesia, Philippines, and Thailand.
+In 2023, he was cast as Kim San-ha, one of the main characters in drama Family by Choice, Korean remake of Chinese drama Go Ahead in 2023.
+Drama was aired in 2024 at jtbc channel and OTT platforms.

+On January 2, 2024, it was reported that Hwang had signed an exclusive contract with KN Studio.

 Personal life

-Hwang had completed mandatory military service before auditioning for modelling career.
+Hwang had completed mandatory military service before beginning a career in modelling.

 He has training in various martial arts such as Taekwondo (where he is a 3rd dan black belt), Hapkido and Kendo (or Kumdo as it is known in South Korea).